neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/writing_use_cases.md

 To prevent this code duplication, you should first check if the calls can be moved to a parent node using the [Inheritance](#inheritance) feature described above.
-If that is not possible, we recommend extracting the calls into an extension on the [UseCaseComposer](../werkbank/UseCaseComposer-class.html) `c` or one of the more specific composers:
+If that is not possible, we recommend extracting the calls into an extension on the [UseCaseComposer](../werkbank/UseCaseComposer-class.html) or one of the more specific composers:
 - `c.knobs` ([KnobsComposer](../werkbank/KnobsComposer-extension-type.html))
 - `c.constraints` ([ViewConstraintsComposer](../werkbank/ViewConstraintsComposer-extension-type.html))
 - `c.background` ([BackgroundComposer](../werkbank/BackgroundComposer-extension-type.html))